By RUWAN MUNASINGHE

 During a moving speech, a Kashmiri student at University of Hyderabad gave personal testimony explaining the agony of the current crisis, describing the uncertainty of the status of his family in Indian-occupied Kashmir during the past 72 hours.
 He challenged his audience to think beyond the current crisis and to recognize the absurdity of Kashmir’s occupied status overall.
 “Let me remind each and every one here that there is no 370 in Uttar Pradesh.
 There is no 370 in Bihar.
 There is no 370 here [in Telangana],” he said.

 Self-determination for the people of Kashmir!
-All occupying forces out of Kashmir!
+Indian troops out of Kashmir!
 No U.S. intervention!